 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-In recent years, the drug has gained much acclaim – and notoriety – as a tool for “spiritual healing.”
-Ayahuasca does come with its share of effects and side effects though.
+In recent years, Ayahuasca has gained much acclaim and notoriety as a tool for “spiritual healing” however the potent hallucinogenic has a number of significant side effects..

-What is Ayahuasca and How You Get Ayahuasca Side Effects?
+What Is Ayahuasca And What Are Ayahuasca Side Effects?

-Ayahuasca is an ancient South American brew of the psychedelic leaves.
-It comes from the psychedelic Psychotria Viridis plant (or Diplopterys cabrenana) and the stems and bark of Banisteriopsis caapi.
-They consume the brew orally.
-As a result, this makes the Ayahuasca effects and side effects less intense than smoking or injecting the active ingredient.
+Ayahuasca is made up of two ingredients native to South America which come from the psychedelic Psychotria Viridis plant (or Diplopterys cabrenana) and the stems and bark of Banisteriopsis caapi.
+Together they form a psychedelic brew which is consumed orally like tea.
+Drinking the mixture makes the Ayahuasca effects and side effects less intense than smoking or injecting the active ingredient.